Twisted Croissant

 Twisted Croissant is a bakery with two locations in Portland, Oregon.
 Owner Kurt Goddard began selling pastries at farmers' markets in the Portland metropolitan area before opening the first brick and mortar bakery in northeast Portland's Irvington neighborhood in 2019.
 A second bakery opened in southeast Portland's Sellwood-Moreland neighborhood.

 Description

+Twisted Croissant is a bakery with two locations in Portland's Irvington and Sellwood-Moreland neighborhoods.
+The bakery's products are also available at various weekend farmers' markets.